Anonymous Bitcoin Whale Just Moved $73M Worth Of BTC Off Coinbase - Benzinga

-The BTC address associated with this transaction has been identified as: 12Tyfvq8tHjY5prqKxcWBUhUQQR1LhX4nX.
+The BTC address associated with this transaction has been identified as: 1PEKPazNFhhpMtw8NzV1uog4yJBp35FZUJ.

 Why it matters: Bitcoin "Whales" (investors who own $10 million or more in BTC) typically send cryptocurrency from exchanges when planning to hold their investments for an extended period of time.
 Storing large amounts of money on an exchange presents an additional risk of theft, as exchange wallets are the most sought-after target for cryptocurrency hackers.